-This problem often sends website owners into a frenzy of panic because you will not be able to access either the back end or the front end of your website.
+This problem often sends website owners into a frenzy of panic because you will likely find the WordPress admin not working or the front end of your website won’t be accessible.

 STOP don’t panic, take a deep breath and read this post.

 The error can rear its head often without warning.
 At times, you can be the person at fault.
 At other times, the systems might have broken, someone might have failed at his/her job or it can be a result of natural calamities – the causes are countless.

 It can even include things that are seemingly good such as having an increase in website traffic which could break the website leaving the error and the associated bad feelings.